paul-hammant/imapdigester/README.md

 If your IMAP server isn't over SSL (port 993) at all, then you can specify `--notifications-no-ssl` and `--digest-no-ssl` to unencrypted IMAP (port 143).

+# The One Dollar & Ten Cents claim?

+The $1.10 referenced is 0.7 Watt for 8760 hours (one year) at current electricity prices (18c/KWh).
+The Pi Zero on its own consumes a quarter of that, and the rest is the USB wifi dongle.
+Inefficiency of a 110V to 5V transformer is not factored in.
+Refer a [Pi power usage page](http://www.pidramble.com/wiki/benchmarks/power-consumption).

 # Digest emails are available for these services